AlexisVal08/The-OSI-Model-/README.md

 ![OSI Layer #1](https://github.com/AlexisVal08/The-OSI-Model-/assets/135868956/99d775d6-fe0e-406d-97f7-690b00fad7fe)

 In the midst of this harmonious progression, the Session Layer steps forth as the maestro, establishing, managing, and concluding communication sessions between applications.
-It masterfully synchronizes the dialogue, allowing applications on different devices to exchange data in a beautifully choreographed performance.
+As the maestro of communication sessions, ensures that applications on the Microsoft laptop can establish, manage, and terminate sessions seamlessly.
+It provides mechanisms for dialog control, ensuring that data is Masterfully synchronized appropriately.
+Allowing interactions within the laptop, applications and different devices to exchange data in a beautifully choreographed performance.
 </p>
 <br />